RRemelgado/rsMove/README.md

 <br>

-### 2. Instalation
+### 2. Installation
 This gitHub is used as a basis for the improvement of *rsMove*.
-A stable release is avalible on CRAN and can installed with:
+A stable release is available on CRAN and can installed with:

 ```R
 install.packages('rsMove')